webosose/website/content/en/docs/tutorials/native-apps/developing-downloadable-native-apps.md

     $ make
     ```

-    If the commands succeed, a `pkg_<YOUR_ARCHITECTURE>` directory will be generated in your app directory. `<YOUR_ARCHITECTURE>` depends on your build machine’s architecture.
+    If the commands succeed, a `output` directory will be generated.

-    In the following example, the `pkg_aarch64` directory is generated.

     ```
-    pkg_aarch64/
+    BUILD/output/
     ├── appinfo.json
     ├── icon.png
     └── wayland_egl